Ferricty/Data-Science-Projects/Fast Formatting Data/README.md

 # Conclusion

-Before this solution the employees uses to spent two days of work formatting and reuniting the data.
+Before this solution the employees used to spent two days of work formatting and reuniting the data.

 ...Currently they can do it with just pasting the program, inside the folder that contains the excels's and clicking on it.